Does a VPN protect you from hackers?

 Malware comes in all shapes and sizes.
 It can easily enter your system as you battle with annoying pop-up ads, end up on suspicious websites, or accidentally download an unknown file.

-A VPN itself isn’t designed to block malware from gaining hold of your system.
-However, many of the top VPNs on the market are starting to include ad blockers as part of the subscription.
+A VPN itself isn’t designed to block malware from infecting your system.
+However, many of the top VPNs on the market now include ad and malware blockers as part of their subscription.
 While these aren’t as extensive as antivirus software, they can protect you from pop-up ads, trackers, and other online threats.

 Session hijacking

-As we expect more convenience during our online experience, hackers are keeping up with ways to exploit it.
-Say you log into a site, providing your username and password.
-The server will recognize that it’s you, create a Session ID, and let you go about your business on the site without having to re-enter your credentials constantly.
+As we expect greater convenience in our online experience, malicious hackers are keeping pace by exploiting it.
+Say you log in to a site, providing your username and password.
+The server will recognize you, creating a Session ID, and let you go about your business on the site without having to re-enter your credentials constantly.

-Session hijacking attacks occur when a hacker gets a hold of your Session ID and can trick the server into thinking that they’re you.
-A VPN will encrypt your activity, blocking the hacker from getting the valuable Session ID in the first place.
+Session hijacking attacks occur when a cybercriminal gets a hold of your Session ID and can trick the server into thinking that they’re you.
+A VPN will encrypt your activity, blocking the hacker from getting your Session ID in the first place.

-If you’re short on data, free wifi can feel like a much-needed oasis in the desert.
+If you’re short on data, free Wi-Fi can feel like a much-needed oasis in the desert.
 Unfortunately, it’s much riskier than that.
-Since the connection isn’t encrypted, it’s much easier for a hacker to intercept your online activity.
-So, does a VPN protect you on public wifi?
+Since the connection isn’t encrypted, it’s much easier for a malicious hacker to intercept your online activity.
+So, does a VPN protect you on public Wi-Fi?

-Luckily, yes, a VPN is a great method of protection on public wifi.
-When you connect to an open wifi network through a VPN’s encrypted tunnel, your data is suddenly unreadable by anyone else.
-Most VPNs on the market use AES-256-bit encryption or better, providing military-grade protection that could take current tech millions to billions of years to crack.
+Luckily, yes, a VPN is a great way to protect yourself on public Wi-Fi.
+When you connect to an open Wi-Fi network through a VPN’s encrypted tunnel, your data becomes unreadable to anyone else.
+Most VPNs on the market use AES-256-bit encryption or better, providing top-grade protection that could take current tech millions to billions of years to crack.

 Phishing